Point of Impact (novel)

 Point of Impact is a 1993 thriller novel by Stephen Hunter.

-Synopsis

-Point of Impact revolves around a former Vietnam War sniper named Bob Lee Swagger or Bob "the Nailer".
+It revolves around a former Vietnam War sniper named Bob Lee Swagger or Bob "the Nailer".
 This character is loosely based upon the real Vietnam War sniper and U.S. Marine Corps legend Carlos Hathcock.
+Hunter wrote twelve novels featuring him as the main character.

 Plot

 Bob "The Nailer" becomes involved in a plot by dirty big-government types.
 The story is about how he is first approached and used by them, and their subsequent attempts to end his life.

 Disenchanted with warfare when invalided out of the U.S. Marine Corps in the 1970s, Bob retreats to a small town in Arkansas, where he lives in a trailer and devotes himself to firearms.

 Here he is approached by representatives of RamDyne, a black-bag government organization whose personnel commit off-the-record atrocities as needed.
 The RamDyne people, masquerading as employees of Accutech, a high-end ammo manufacturer, enlist Bob's help.
 He detects their untruthfulness and confronts them, at which point they "reveal" to him their true motives: foiling an attempt on the life of the President of the United States at the hand of the same Soviet sniper who ended Bob's military career.

-Bob agrees to work for them but in the end, is framed into the crime of attempted assassination.
-He escapes the frame and finds himself friendless, pursued by every law enforcement agency in the country, pursued by RamDyne, and suffering two nearly fatal bullet wounds.
+Bob agrees to work for them but in the end, is framed for attempted assassination.
+He escapes the subsequent apprehension attempt and finds himself friendless, pursued by every law enforcement agency in the country, RamDyne personnel, and suffering two near-fatal bullet wounds.

-The major portion of the book details how he escapes the frame, wins absolution for the crime of which he was accused and wins the love of a woman.
+The major portion of the book details how he escapes the frame-up, wins absolution for the crime of which he was accused, and wins the love of a woman.